openlawteam/tribute-contracts/website/docs/tutorial/extensions/HowToCreateAnExtension.md

 Each extension needs to be configured with the DaoRegistry **[Access Flags](/docs/contracts/core/dao-registry#access-flags)** in order to access the **[Core Contracts](/docs/intro/design/core/introduction)**, but it also can define its own Access Flags that will be required if an Adapter interacts with it.

 :::tip
-Extensions can defined their own Access Flags to retrict access to its functions.
+Extensions can defined their own Access Flags to restrict access to its functions.
 Any Adapter that needs to interact with the extension needs to configure the custom access flags.
 :::

 ### Defining the Interface